HeteroRAG: A Heterogeneous Retrieval-Augmented Generation Framework for Medical Vision Language Tasks: Additional Details

 The medical report generation datasets are described as follows: \begin{itemize} \item \textbf{MIMIC-CXR}~\cite{Johnson2019} is a large, publicly available collection of chest radiographs in DICOM format, paired with free-text radiology reports from studies conducted at the Beth Israel Deaconess Medical Center in Boston, MA.
 We exclude the samples that do not contain findings or impressions.
 We randomly select 5,000 samples from the official training split for the training set and use the official test split of size 1,624. \item \textbf{IU-Xray}~\cite{DemnerFushman2015} consists of chest X-ray images linked to their corresponding clinical diagnostic reports.
 We exclude the samples that do not contain findings or impressions.
 We use the official training split of size 2,445 and the official test split of size 296. \item \textbf{Harvard-FairVLMed}~\cite{Luo2024} includes patient records with SLO fundus images and clinical notes for glaucoma diagnosis.
-We randomly select 3,500 samples from the official training split for the training set and 1,000 samples from the official test split for the test set. \item \textbf{DeepEyeNet}~\cite{Huang2021} is a large-scale retinal image dataset containing two modalities: grayscale fluorescein angiography (FA) and color fundus photographs (CFP), supporting various ophthalmic analysis tasks.
-We randomly select 5,000 samples from the official training split for the training set and use the official test split of size 3,140. \end{itemize}
+We randomly select 3,500 samples from the official training split for the training set and 1,000 samples from the official test split for the test set. \end{itemize}